ibm-cloud-docs/containers/cs_cli_reference.md

 ### ibmcloud ks worker-pool-rebalance
 {: #cs_rebalance}

 You can rebalance your worker pool after you delete a worker node.
-When you run this command a new worker or workers are added to your worker pool.
+When you run this command, a new worker or workers are added to your worker pool.
 {: shortdesc}

 ```